-The advanced version offers a darker theme, where the charts take up more space.
+In the advanced version, the charts take up more space.
 As in the basic version, the trade history is on the far right.
 The buy and sell boxes however, are here in the low right corner (instead of in the bottom center as in the basic version).
 It is of course up to each individual to decide which trading view suits him/her best.

 Binance Supported Cryptocurrencies

 Binance supports a very large number of cryptocurrencies, several hundred of them.
 This makes it one of the exchanges in our Cryptocurrency Exchange List with the most supported cryptocurrencies overall.
 Apparently, the platform also has some form of quality assurance system.
 This system ensures that projects that have once qualified to be listed but later fails to meet such qualification requirements are delisted.
 For instance, on 15 February 2019, Binance decided to delist the following five cryptocurrencies: CloakCoin, Modum, SALT, Wings and Substratum.

 Binance has for a long time accepted US-investors for trading at the exchange.
 However, on 13 June 2019, they announced that they will launch a an American version of the trading platform.
 The American version will be an all-out fiat-to-crypto centralized exchange.
 On 12 September 2019, they followed through on the announcement and restricted US-investors from using the main Binance-platform:

 The CEO of Binance, Changpeng Zhao, tweeted about this and said “short term pains may be necessary for long term gains”.

 Binance Lending Product